yalcinyusuf/Data-Exploration-And-DecisionTree-RandomForestRegressor/README.md

 # Data-Exploration-And-DecisionTree-RandomForestRegressor

-It is the work done on the lebron data in the machine  learning lesson.
+It is the work done on the Lebron James data in the machine  learning lesson.